SenDev2001/EndlessRunner-Devjournal-photos/Development Jounal.md

     public int score;
 }

+[System.Serializable]
-// Class for the leaderboard response (array of entries) [System.Serializable] public class LeaderboardResponse
+public class LeaderboardResponse
 {
     public LeaderboardEntry[] leaderboardEntries;
 }

   ```
   In this code snippet I use my full code of the ScoreManager.
 Because this is the hardest part I done.
 ScoreMAnager is a method designed to implement a player score management and leaderboard system in Unity.
 Its main function is to control the player's score and send it to the server via API and retrieve the leaderboard.
 It makes it easy to send and receive data via JSON using UnityWebRequest.
 This class establishes a live and efficient interaction between the game and the web service, thereby providing the player with a user-friendly experience of manipulating the score and leaderboard system data.
 And I used chatgpt to create these code comments is its help to understand my code.